 - 3XXX series aluminums include manganese.
 They're malleable and easy to weld, and they often feature in heat-related applications (cookware; heat exchangers in vehicles and power plants).
 Their so-so strength precludes them from structural use.

 - 4XXX alloys are highly weldable, but they're more often used as filler materials for other grades.

 Don’t Even Think About These Grades

-7XXX series aluminums should be handled by highly experienced welders -- or not at all -- due to their poor reaction to welding (with a few exceptions).
+- 7XXX series aluminum grades should be handled by highly experienced welders due to their poor reaction to welding (with a few exceptions).
+In fact, you may want to totally avoid welding 7000 series aluminum.
 Hot cracking and stress corrosion are common issues.
 Specifically, 7075s are great alloys for marine applications thanks to their low density and steel-like strength.
 But they’re also temperamental and expensive, so they’re a poor investment for welding.
 In other words, a great alloy for your application does not equal a highly weldable alloy.

 Talk to Your Vendor

 5XXX and 6XXX series aluminum alloys are the best for welding overall.
 Remember that your project and application will ultimately determine which grade will work best.